-At its basic infant state description, a compressor is really just an automatic volume fader control thing-a-ma-jigger.
+At its basic description, an audio compressor is really just an automatic volume fader control.

-Remember trolls, I said basic.
-It does more than just turn things up or down, but I’m trying to simplify it for the normal people like me and my followers.
+It does more than just turn things up or down, but I'm trying to simplify it for teaching purposes here.

-It can add dynamics, punch, energy, sustain, and add tone, but for now I want to stick to the basics.
+It can add dynamics (soft, hard, quiet loud) punch, energy, sustain, and tone, but for now I want to stick to the basics.
 I will be covering more on this topic as the weeks go by.